Peter Savastano, Ph.D.

 Department of Sociology Anthropology and Social Work

-Dr. Savastano teaches various courses in Anthropology.
-Along with introductory courses, Dr. Savastano also teaches courses having to do with religion, gender & sexuality; the anthropology of consciousness; folklore and mythology; human rights and social justice; the anthropological study of shamanic healing and mysticism in Buddhism, Christianity and Islam.
+Dr. Savastano teaches various courses in Anthropology and Religious Studies such as Religions of the World; Jewish/Christian Studies-Lessons from the Holocaust; courses about the relationship between religion, gender, sexuality & race; religion, consciousness and the paranormal; folklore and mythology; the anthropological study of shamanic healing and mysticism in Buddhism, Christianity and Islam.

 Interests and Accomplishments:

 Dr. Savastano’s research and writing interests include: the intersection/clash of religion and sexuality; vernacular Christianity (i.e. "folk" Catholicism and "folk" Eastern Orthodoxy) and the devotional and ritual practices associated with it; the cult of the Virgin Mary and the saints in both Roman Catholicism and Eastern Orthodox Christianity.
 Dr. Savastano also studies Christian monasticism as it developed in late antiquity and in it's contemporary 21st century context; contemplative life, practice and pedagogy and the negative effects of globalization and information technology on the human capacity of wonder and awe; the lives and works of Thomas Merton, Bede Griffiths, and Henri Le Saux—Roman Catholic mystics, social reformers and pioneers of inter-religious theology, dialogue and practice; the relationship between altered states of consciousness, ritual, healing and religion in western and eastern religious traditions and in the African-based traditions of Haitian Vodou and Cuban Santeria.
-Dr. Savastano’s most recent publications appeared in the peer reviewed journals Theology and Sexuality (Volume 14.1, September 2007) and Transformations, the Journal of Inclusive Scholarship and Pedagogy (Volume XVIII, No. 2, Fall 2007/Winter 2008); and in the edited collections: Italian Folk: Vernacular Culture in Italian American Lives (2011 Fordham University Press) and, Christianity and Culture in the City: A Post Colonial Approach (Lexington Books.
+Some of Dr. Savastano's publications over the years have appeared in the peer reviewed journals: Theology and Sexuality (Volume 14.1, September 2007) and Transformations, the Journal of Inclusive Scholarship and Pedagogy (Volume XVIII, No. 2, Fall 2007/Winter 2008); and in the edited collections: Italian Folk: Vernacular Culture in Italian American Lives (2011 Fordham University Press) and, Christianity and Culture in the City: A Post Colonial Approach (Lexington Books.
 2012).
+Please see "Scholarship" below for more recent publications.

 - Ph.D., Drew University